Hill Creek Herd Area

 Northern Seep Ridge Road: As mentioned above, sightings are common along this paved route for the first 8 to 10 miles south of Ouray.
 Remember that you are on tribal land through this stretch, so no hiking!
 Just stay in your vehicle and enjoy the view.

 Wild Horse Bench Area: travel southward from Ouray, crossing the smaller White River.
 Continue another 0.9 mile beyond the White River bridge (2.4 miles from the Green) to Lower Willow Creek Road (dirt road with a stop sign on your right).
-The road is far from smooth, but the family sedan should have no problem in dry conditions.
+Turn right onto Lower Willow Creek Road.
+This road is far from smooth, but the family sedan should have no problem in dry conditions.
 You’ll enter BLM land 2.5 miles west.
 Keep left when the road forks half a mile later, just beyond the stunning weathered butte (you can’t miss it).
 Remain on this road, crossing the Willow Creek bridge and continuing south into the natural gas fields.

 The defined heard area is located about 8 miles further south, but I have not yet mapped the best path through this maze of well roads and pump sites.
 Fortunately, as discussed earlier, mustangs don’t give a donkey’s derrière about herd area boundaries, so encounters do occur in this more northerly area.
 The photos above were taken at the end of a jeep trail leading to a heavily wooded area along the riverbank, about 1.5 miles south of the Willow Creek Bridge, then ¾ of a mile west (the trail picks up from the graded road just before you reach the pump station).